SanSiro8/SanSiro8/README.md

 - 👋 Hi, I’m @SanSiro8
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python and C++
-- Im here to learn and get/give help from other
+- Im here to learn as much as possible.
+I love AIS and I'm fascinated what they can do